PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 This layer provides the stable slice, cache, structured-DEM adapter, automatic round layout, ownership, bounded template extraction, mapping, and stitching API, including instance-time GF(2) routing for logical and tracked-Pauli output columns.
-Initialization, stationary bulk SEC, pre-terminal SEC, and terminal surface-memory families have exact composition coverage and a production single-patch memory provider.
+Initialization, stationary bulk SEC, pre-terminal SEC, terminal, and fused one-round surface-memory families have exact composition coverage and a production single-patch memory provider.
 Transversal-H boundaries and their adjacent memory families, including repeated H sequences, also have exact composition coverage and a production provider, as do repeated transversal CX gates and mixed H/CX schedules between matching patch shapes.
 It does not